sprushed/House-of-Drill/README.md

         fp->_wide_data->_IO_write_end = snf->overflow_buf;

-So basically out plain is quite simple.
+So basically our plain is quite simple.
 If we point the _wide_data of our _IO_FILE struct anywhere near the write location we can overwrite it with snf -> overflow_buf value

 If we break it down into specific steps, we get something like following